-- In the Command window, tap the Release tile. - Tap the Advanced settings checkbox. - Tap the textbox next to Shut off distance and use the numpad to enter a value indicating the travel distance at which the pump will stop distributing the pressure after a Release command. - The user can program using the object detection feature by ticking the Wait until object is released in the Options.
+- In the Command window, tap the Release tab. - Tap the Advanced settings checkbox. - Tap the textbox next to Shutoff distance and use the number a value indicating the travel distance at which the pump will stop distributing the pressure after a Release command. - The user can program using the object detection feature by ticking the Wait until object is released in the Options.